This awesome coat rack started out as a vintage window – but with a little paint and a photo transfer to glass, it got a whole new life!

 Be patient and let it dry – overnight preferably.

 This part is tricky and requires patience and blind faith that everything will look ok after it dries.
 Also, remember the key is that this is intended to look vintage, aka not perfect.

-- We completely wet the paper, with wet sponge or spray bottle, letting it soak in.
+- Completely wet the paper, with wet sponge or spray bottle, letting it soak in.

-- We gently rubbed off the paper with our fingers, working from the center out.
+- Gently rub off the paper with your fingers, working from the center out.
 We found if you start at the edges, the image peeled off (oh crap).

-- Kept rubbing gently across image, removing paper bits as we went, re-wetting as necessary – a messy process.
+- Keep rubbing gently across image, removing paper bits as you go, re-wetting as necessary – a messy process.